sefi0609/myWebSite/README.md

 After the registeration you have a todo-list, a calender for your day to day activities
 and a gallery with the option to upload photos.
 For this project I have used mySQL for the site database.
-Please see the photos folder.
+Please see the photos below.

 ## Photos